 Global investors are the most optimistic on euro-area equities in 18 months after the European Central Bank’s bond-buying program prompted money managers to reduce cash holdings, a Bank of America Corp.
-(BAC) survey showed.
+(BAC:US) survey showed.

 A net 1 percent of money managers, who together oversee $524 billion, had a so-called overweight allocation in European stocks in September, according to a report published today.
 That’s the first time they have owned more of the region’s shares than a represented in global benchmarks since April 2011.

 “The ECB has done an amazing job in averting disaster and investors really don’t want to stand in the way of that,” John Bilton, European investment strategist at Bank of America’s Merrill Lynch unit, said at a press conference in London.
 For the first time since April 2011, Europe’s debt crisis is not investors’ biggest fear, with concern about impending fiscal tightening in the U.S. now at the forefront, he said.

 The benchmark Stoxx Europe 600 Index (SXXP) has gained 12 percent this year, touching a 15-month high last week, amid expectations that central banks will introduce more stimulus measures to support economic growth.
 That compares to a 16 percent rally for the Standard & Poor’s 500 Index.

 The Stoxx 600 surged the most in a month on Sept.
 6 after ECB policy makers agreed to an unlimited asset-purchase program in bid to regain control of rising bond yields.
 Markets extended the rally after the Federal Reserve announced a third-round of quantitative easing on Sept.
 13, the same day that Bank of America’s survey was completed.